 Instead, serve meals that include foods that they are comfortable with alongside new ingredients you’d like them to try.
 Support them to try their food and emphasis your praise when they follow through.

 Let’s face it, we all eat with our eyes to some extent!
 The same goes for your little one, so how you present their food may have a big impact on the likelihood of them eventually eating it.

 If your child is resistant at mealtimes, try combining food with fun.

 You could cut their sandwiches into interesting shapes, make a face on their plate out of vegetables, or even introduce plastic crockery with their favourite characters on it.

 If they’re old enough, another way to make food fun is to involve your child in the cooking process.
 Whether it’s weighing out ingredients or mixing things in a bowl, any way you can get your little one to associate healthy eating with excitement is a step in the right direction.

-A calm environment is key when it comes to encouraging your child to eat their meals.
+A calm environment is key when it comes to encouraging your child to bid their fussy eating phase adieu.

 If your little one has a short attention span, they might not be interested in the food in front of them if the dining environment is full exciting distractions.

 Try turning the TV off during dinner and sitting at the table with the whole family.
 Not only will this support your child to focus on the task at hand (eating!), it may also encourage conversation and improve their language skills.